Roibeard-Ruadhan/Hangman/README.md

 I managed to resolve this by trial & error, by placing a hangman-image command(that calculates the current guesses no) at the beginning of the loop.
 - I added a list of the previous errors to be viewed with every request for a new guess.
 - Deployment error with not finding run.py- Resolved by removing creds.json after several tests at workarounds & discussing various options with the Tutor team.
+- No 404 errors from user input so the error handling did not require a try/exception.
+When the user enters a character that is not a letter, an error appears on the terminal notifying the user & no guesses are lost in the process.

 ### User Stories
 - As a User I want to be able to see the hangman at after each guess